Salieri20/Scalable-Web-Application-with-ALB-and-Auto-Scaling/README.md

 - **Application Load Balancer (ALB)**: Distributes incoming traffic to healthy EC2 instances.
 - **Auto Scaling Group (ASG)**: Automatically adds or removes EC2 instances based on load.
 - **Amazon RDS (MySQL)**: Managed relational database with Multi-AZ for high availability.
-- **IAM**: Used for assigning least-privilege access to services (e.g., EC2, ALB, CloudWatch).
+- **IAM**: Used for assigning least-privilege access to services.
 - **CloudWatch + SNS**: Monitors metrics and sends notifications on specific events.
-- **NAT Gateway**: Allows instances in private subnets to access the internet securely.
+- **NAT Gateway**: Allows instances in private subnets to access the internet securely in case the EC2 instances need to be updated or batched.
 - **Bastion Host**: Deployed in a public subnet to access private EC2 instances via SSH.